Jump To

 New Feature - Target growth

-Rather than admit defeat and tell our users we couldn't deliver this feature, I revisted research and noticed an expression of interest in a "Personal benchmarking idea"
+Originally, we had benchmarking on our roadmap, which was reliant on a 3rd party data provider.
+This initiative had to be dropped as costs proved prohibitive.
+Rather than admit defeat and tell our users we couldn't deliver this feature, I revisited research and noticed an expression of interest in a "Personal benchmarking idea".

 To validate this, I ran a series of moderated and unmoderated tests with users, understanding why they would want to benchmark in general, what sort of financial goals clients most often held, and how this fit into the reporting ecosystem

-Eventually we were able to compromise and land on a new section allowing advisers to enter a £ or % target for there clients investment product.
-They could set a target for each product the user held.
-They could then see every time they logged in how the clients current product value or growth compared with this target, and ammend if required.
-This compromise met the research need of visually tracking performance against a personal benchmark, whilst limiting it to a smaller MVP type delivery to ensure market receptiveness before investing further
+Eventually we were able to compromise and land on a new section allowing advisers to enter a £ or % target for their clients' investment products.
+They could set a target for each product the user held, then see every time they logged in how the client's current product value or growth compared with this target, and amend if required.

 Insights

-• Following 1 year of iterative development, we grew from an average of 328 monthly users to just show of 1300 (approximate 300% user growth in one year)
+• Following 1 year of iterative development, we grew from an average of 328 monthly users to just show of 1300 (approximate 300% user growth in one year )

 What I learned